mridxl/Notivio-old/Readme.md

 14. **Mobile Responsive**: Fully optimized for mobile with a modern design and smooth page transitions.
 15. **Dark Mode**: Toggle between light and dark mode for a comfortable reading experience.

+## 🚧 Still Under Development

+Notivio is currently a work in progress.
+Many features are in active development.
+Feel free to explore the project, but note that some functionalities may not be fully implemented or might undergo significant changes.

 ## Contributing

 Feel free to contribute to Notivio!
 Fork the repository and create a pull request with improvements or bug fixes.